Hugh Beach: Military career

 Beach joined the Corps of Royal Engineers in August 1941.
 He saw active service in France and Belgium in 1944 and in Java in 1946.
 In Normandy he was ordered to clear a road of mines, but the first vehicle to use the road struck an undetected mine and was destroyed.
 He cleared the road again and rode on the next vehicle to use the road.
-In Belgium he was attached to the 11th Hussars.
-He was injured while reconnoitring a bridge, but insisted on filing a full report before being taken to hospital, enabling the British to capture the bridge.
+In the North of France he was attached to the 11th Hussars.
+He was injured while reconnoitring a bridge at Cuinchy, on La Bassée Canal, but insisted on filing a full report before being taken to hospital at Arras, enabling the British to capture the bridge.

 During the 1960s Beach commanded an engineer regiment and an infantry brigade, both at Osnabrück in Germany.
 In 1964 he reorganised the volunteer reserves.
 He was director of army staff duties at the Ministry of Defence from 1971 to 1973, commandant of the Staff College, Camberley from 1974 to 1975, and Deputy Commander-in-Chief UK Land Forces from 1976 to 1977 before becoming Master-General of the Ordnance (Army Board member for Procurement) from 1977 to 1981.

 Beach also served as Colonel of the Royal Pioneer Corps from 1976 to 1981.